 We use a background job for operational backup of all the projects (one at a time).
 This job also includes Algolia indexes for the backed up project.
 We use Algolia’s C# .NET SDK to manage the indexes from our codes.

 We did not know of this violation until there were enough documents in any project.
-With growing number of customers and the documents in their projects, the number of Algolia index objects were also gradually increasing.
+With a growing number of customers and the documents in their projects, the number of Algolia index objects were also gradually increasing.
 We looked into the dashboard and found out that the count was 192 QPS for a certain date and between 80 to 100 on some other dates.

 This gave us the confirmation that the index.BrowseAll() operation was the culprit.
-We had to change the way we implemented Algolia Index backup process to fix the issue.
+We had to change the way we implemented the Algolia Index backup process to fix the issue.
 We removed the usage of index.BrowseAll() completely and this sorted out the Algolia QPS violation issue.

 If you are using any of Algolia’s SDK in the backend, you must cut down the usage of index.BrowseAll() operation to zero.
 This might not hurt for occasional usage.
-But for a SaaS application, as the number of users grows, it will become a trouble sooner or later.
+But for a SaaS application, as the number of users grows, it will become trouble sooner or later.